-- There may be value in reducing glucose exposure by 5-10 mg/dL for periods of time if your aim is to change your body composition. *Make sure you work with a nutrition professional.
+- There may be value in reducing daily average glucose by 5-10 mg/dL for periods of time if your aim is to change your body composition. *Make sure you work with a nutrition professional.

 Be able to Notice Overtraining or Underfueling